ronsala/restaranter-frontend/notes/dev-log.md

   }, [dispatch, props])
 ```

-Now that I can reliably show the sections, I want to experiment with using a Accordion components from material-ui to display the items.
+Now that I can reliably show the sections, I want to experiment with using Accordion components from material-ui to display the items.

+## Thu Jun  3 14:48:00 EDT 2021

+The accordions work.
+I'm sending a lot of props down to ItemsContainer to go its fetch, but it does work.
+Could find a way to get the necessary ids from the store later.